demainchen/RGN/README.md

 # RGN
 The source code of RGN:Residual based graph attention and convolutional network for protein-protein interaction site prediction.
-We will release all the code as soon as the paper is accepted!.
+We will release all the code and all the data as soon as the paper is accepted!.